Kauffman Stadium: Features

 When the stadium was originally built, Kansas City was the westernmost major league city other than those along the Pacific Coast (1,600 mi away), which was a major reason why the Royals initially decided to use a faster-draining AstroTurf surface.
 Before the Colorado Rockies expansion franchise began play in Denver, Colorado, in the 1993 Major League Baseball season, the Royals' "home" territory included the Rocky Mountains in addition to a large swath of the Great Plains, and Kauffman didn't want fans who drove many hundreds of miles to go home without seeing games completed.
 The Truman Sports Complex's legendary groundskeeper, George Toma, best known as the head groundskeeper for the first 57 Super Bowls, thus had the job of maintaining two carpets for most of his career.
 He also maintained the surface at Arrowhead Stadium, which had AstroTurf from 1972 through 1993.
 However, Toma has said that artificial turf requires a good deal of maintenance as well; his crews were able to keep Royals Stadium's original carpet for two decades, somewhat longer than the typical lifetime for outdoor artificial turf.
-This is also due to the fact that Kauffman Stadium has never hosted a football game, and has no movable seating, thus avoiding the wear and tear typical of cookie-cutter stadiums.
+The original surface's longevity was also assisted by the venue being exclusively used for baseball, avoiding the wear and tear of football, soccer, concerts and other civic events which utilized Arrowhead Stadium instead.